azagniotov/stubby4j/README.md

       body: Hello, World!
 ```

+## Dynamic token replacement in stubbed response

+### Troubleshooting
+* Make sure that the regex expression you used in your stubby4j configuration actually does what it suppose to
+* Make sure that the regex expression has capturing groups for the parts of regex you want to capture as a token value.
+In other words, make sure that you did not forget the parenthesis
+* Make sure that the token names correspond to regex capturing groups.
+In other words if you have `url` regex with two capturing groups: `^/account/(\d{5})/category/([a-zA-Z]+)`, the token names in your template should be `@@url.1@@` and `@@url.2@@`

 ## The Admin Portal

 The admin portal is a RESTful(ish) endpoint running on `localhost:8889`.
 Or wherever you described through stubby's options.